The poster submission deadline has passed.

 All submissions for the Global Capacity-Building Showcase must be in the form of electronic posters via ASH's online submission system.
-The poster submission deadline is Tuesday, July 17, 2017, 11:59 p.m.
-(PDT).
+The poster submission deadline is Thursday, July 27, 2017, at 11:59 p.m.
+Pacific Time.

 Information for Authors